 Well now that we all know how to write a proper thank you note here are some lovely cards for the task!
 Cartolina Cards (1) offers this gorgeous lotus flower thank you note.
 I love this cute paper airplane note card (2) from Pink Loves Brown which is blank on the inside and waiting for your thoughts.
 Rock Scissor Paper (3) offers this lovely card as a boxed set if you have a few thank you notes to send out.
 This letterpress card from Shimmer Studio (4) features a cherry blossom illustration.
 Paper Stories (5) has another perfect letterpress option!
 And (6) Artful Sentiments has this lovely zinnia hand block printed card.
 So go on and write some thank you notes — I know I will be!

+(note: to purchase any of the featured stationery please follow the links on the company names above.)
 Photo credits; (1) Cartolina Cards, (2) Pink Loves Brown, (3) Rock Scissor Paper, (4) Shimmer Studio, (5) Paper Stories, and (6) Artful Sentiment.